 Laura Bates is the author of a toxic and divisive book “Men Who Hate Women’.
 The book tells us much about Laura, her love of confirmation bias, and her disregard for nuance and normal standards of fact-checking.
-The book told us nothing useful about relations between men and women but received favourable reviews in The Guardian and The Independent, for example.
+The book tells us nothing useful about relations between men and women.
+Nonetheless, it has received favourable reviews in The Guardian and The Independent.

 Many of the cases the Laura Bates dredged up were at best questionable.
 For example, there is no evidence that Jordan Peterson or James Damore hate women, they just said things that Laura disagreed with and that conflicted with orthodox feminist liturgy.
 Similarly, the quote from an incel that Laura cited came from a website that was taken down ten years before her period of supposed research.

 One reviewer of Laura’s book on Amazon pointed out that although you can find vile misogyny in dark corners of the internet, when it comes to misandry you have to look no further than the shelves of Barnes and Noble.
 That is certainly true, but the reviewer might have added mainstream newspapers.
 Here is a small but not exhaustive collection of the everyday misandry you can find in our newspapers.